 Welcome

-Today: Life Coach Empowering Sensitive Humans to Thrive in the Digital Age
+Coaching: Empowering Sensitive Humans to Thrive in the Digital Age

 I am also currently moving towards formal accreditation by the International Coaching Federation.
 While coaches do not require certification to coach, becoming ICF-accredited demonstrates a commitment to ethical standards and a high quality of coaching.
 I plan to complete all the requirements by the end of 2025.

-During my time in acadmeia, I was also lucky to have the opportunity to teach and supervise the engineers and scientists of the future.
+During my time in acadmeia, I was lucky to have the opportunity to teach and supervise the engineers and scientists of the future.
 As an educator, I encouraged my students to emphatically consider the future people who will eventually be using the technology they will be building, including asking the tough questions: who is this technology for?
 Who is left out?
 Why is the technology being built?
 Are there other solutions?
 If we want technology that serves us, we need empathic engineers and scientists that are attuned to and willing to anticipate our needs.
 I aimed to serve others by nurturing the next generation of scientist, teaching ethics to scientists and engineers.